-2 women are killed every week in England and Wales by a current or former partner (Office of National Statistics, 2015) – 1 woman killed every 3 days.
+2 women are killed every week in England and Wales by a current or former partner (ONS, 2019).

-1 in 4 women in England and Wales will experience domestic violence in their lifetimes and 8% will suffer domestic violence in any given year (Crime Survey of England and Wales, 2013/14)
+Almost 1 in 3 women in England and Wales will experience domestic violence in their lifetime (ONS, 2019).

-We believe that it is crucial that young people are educated about healthy relationships, domestic violence and sexual rights.
+We believe that it is crucial that young people are educated about healthy relationships, domestic violence, abuse and sexual rights.
 This includes a focus on the subtle aspects of domestic abuse, such as controlling and coercive behaviour.

 The majority of our work with young people focuses on primary prevention.
 We know that early intervention and the recognition that domestic violence is not confined to physical abuse is key to preventing an escalation of abuse.